 It vibrates to let you know you’ve switched temperatures and also blinks different colors indicating higher or lower temps.
 The white light is the lowest setting, green is the middle, and red is the highest setting for the biggest hit.

-I use the white setting the most often, as the red creates a monstrous hit out of even the smallest amount of concentrate.
+I use the white setting the most often.
+The red creates a monstrous hit out of even the smallest amount of concentrate.

 Making Your Concentrates Last

 That’s the other thing about this product, it makes your concentrate last forever.
-The tiniest pinhead of wax, shatter, sugar, resin, or budder turns into a giant hit, often allowing me to take several large hits before the machine vibrates to let me know it’s done.
+The tiniest pinhead of wax, shatter, sugar, resin, or budder turns into a giant hit, allowing the user to take several large hits before the machine vibrates to let you know it’s done.

 For people who are looking to get the most return on their cannabis products, this machine certainly seems to make the wax last.